Trusting Fair Data: Leveraging Quality in Fairness-Driven Data Removal Techniques: Related Work

 While there are many bias mitigation techniques, and some of them are implemented in popular Python packages such as \texttt{AIF360}~\cite{aif360} and \texttt{Fairlearn}~\cite{fairlearn}, the included pre-processing techniques are not able to deal with \emph{non-binary groups} and at the same time transform the data in an \emph{uninterpretable} way by editing features and labels.
 The package \texttt{FairDo}~\cite{duong2023framework} aims to address these issues.
 It is a highly adaptive framework for removing data points to achieve fairness.
 In this framework, it is possible to deal with binary, non-binary groups, and multiple protected attributes if the fairness metric is defined accordingly.
 While the resulting fair datasets are more interpretable, as they are subsets of the original dataset, data removal can also be viewed critically.
 One can argue that their framework offers other solutions, such as adding synthetic data points to the original data for fairness.
 However, all solutions are based on data removal within their framework.

 Drawing inspiration from prior research that has addressed group \emph{representativeness}~\cite{drosou2017diversity,stoyanovich2018online,catania2023represent}, we extend the methodology of Duong et al.~\cite{duong2023framework} accordingly.
 There are many ways to define representativeness.
-Stoyanovich et al.~\cite{stoyanovich2018online} mentioned two main definitions: \emph{proportional representation} and \emph{coverage}.
+The work of Stoyanovich et al.~\cite{stoyanovich2018online} explores two main definitions: \emph{proportional representation} and \emph{coverage}.
 Proportional representation ensures that the dataset contains a representative number of data points from each group.
 Coverage, on the other hand, ensures that the dataset covers the entire population.
 We aim for coverage in our work and argue that aiming for proportional representation is not feasible because the group counts are given beforehand and not much can be done about it during the data removal process.
-The satisfaction of proportional representation also highly depends on user-given constraints for the group sizes.
-Coverage only requires each group to be represented at least once in the dataset and is hence a more relaxed constraint that does not require any user specification.
+Coverage only requires each group to be represented at least once in the dataset and is hence a more relaxed constraint.

 The work of Catania et al.~\cite{catania2023represent} is also related to our work.
 They propose a constraint-based optimization approach for their problem, which is to mitigate biases in datasets during a selection-based query.
 We deal with selecting a subset that optimizes a certain fairness objective and do not consider being in a query setting.